ecyht2/nott-your-timetable/README.md

 ```

 # Usage
-A simple usage to export the entire year to a csv.
+A simple usage to export the entire year to a ics file by default.

 **Note:** The quotes are needed if you are putting spaces inbetween